-We at the Higdon, Hardy & Zuflacht understand that a divorce can mean overwhelming changes to your daily life and routine.
+At Higdon, Hardy & Zuflacht, L.L.P., we understand that a divorce can mean overwhelming changes to your daily life and routine.
 One of the most important concerns following a divorce is how to avoid lessening either party’s quality of life.
-Spousal support is an important aspect of ensuring each spouse can continue living as they choose.
-Often, when a married couple separates, the party earning a higher income must pay support to the other party, either temporarily or permanently.
+Spousal support is important to ensure each spouse can continue living as they choose.
+When a married couple separates, the high-earning party often pays support to the other party.
+These support payments can continue either temporarily or permanently.

 Courts consider several different factors when making decisions regarding spousal support.
-For that reason, it is critical to have a competent team of attorneys on your side representing you in these matters.
-Our team at the Higdon, Hardy & Zuflacht has a thorough understanding of Texas law, so you can trust us to provide you with stellar representation.
+Therefore, having a competent team of attorneys to represent you is critical in these matters.
+The team at the Higdon, Hardy & Zuflacht, L.L.P. thoroughly understands Texas law, so you can trust us to provide stellar representation.

 How to Qualify for Spousal Support